11 REASONS TO VISIT QUÉBEC CITY, QC

 Moreover, the plague was going around again and an estimated 4.5 to 8 million people died during the Thirty Years’ War (1618-1638).
 Many people had experienced better times in the past, so witches and wizards were suspected to have caused the cold snaps and plague by using black magic.

 So Bamberg’s citizens soon forced the authorities to investigate in this matter.
-Soon after, witch and wizard suspects were arrested, then had to suffer extreme torture, until they confessed the harm they were accused of.
+Soon after, witch and wizard suspects were arrested.
+Then they had to suffer extreme torture until they confessed the harm they were accused of.
 In the end, they were burned to death.

 Women and men of all classes and ages also had to name their supposedly accomplices, so the number of suspects and prisoners grew very quickly.

-As a suspect, the authorities took you to the Zeiler Hexenturm (Zeil witch tower) in Zeil am Main (30 minutes northwest of Bamberg), and after 1627 to the infamous Drudenhaus or Malefizhaus (witch prison) in Bamberg.
+As a suspect, authorities took you to the Zeiler Hexenturm (Zeil witch tower) in Zeil am Main (30 minutes northwest of Bamberg) and after 1627 to the infamous Drudenhaus or Malefizhaus (witch prison) in Bamberg.
 It had 28 cells.

 Nowadays there are still more than 800 interrogation records of the witch trials at the Bamberg State Library to look at.